snakesonaguy/CL_DEVWKS-2225/README.md

         return num * 2
 ```

 In the above function the argument `num` is passed to the function `double`.
 The function returns `num * 2`.
-You will notice that none of our functions take any arguments or return anything.
+You will notice that none of our functions take any arguments and only one of them has a return value.
 This is because we are using global variables (we don't need to pass variables around since each function has direct access to them (global scope).

 The `if __name__ == '__main__':` statement basically allows our code to either be run as a standalone program or imported into a different program.
 This is a good practice.